 - The addition of stickers that are only found on the Snap Touch 2.0.

-Another difference to consider is that the Snap camera instantly prints the images you take.
-This can be a considerable downside.
-Most people have become accustomed to being able to preview their shot before settling on it.
+Another difference of both cameras to consider is that the Snap camera instantly prints the images you take.
+This can be a considerable downside since most people have become accustomed to being able to preview their shot before committing due to smartphones.

 The Snap Touch 2.0 allows you to choose what photos you want to print, which can help you save money in the long run.

-Taking Good Pictures with the Snap and Snap Touch 2.0
+Taking Good Pictures with the Polaroid Snap and Snap Touch 2.0

 It is essential to know that both of these cameras are not known for taking the best images.
 The quality is not the highest, your options are limited, and you are using a non-zooming, fixed lens.